otator/reading-notes/read_42.md

         });
 ```

-you need to check if the location is null be cause this may happen in the following scenarios:
+you need to check if the location is null because this may happen in the following scenarios:
 * location turned off in the device
 * if it has not recorded a location(new device, or after factory reset)
-* if the service restarted, and did not called yet.
+* if the service restarted, and did not call yet.

-sometimes you may need the best estimation of the location, do so by apply the following:
+sometimes you may need the best estimation of the location, do so by applying the following:

 * Check whether the location retrieved is significantly newer than the previously fetched location.
 * Check whether the accuracy claimed by the location is better or worse than that of the previous estimate.